openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-`ThanosRulerConfig` defines configuration for the Thanos Ruler instance for user-defined projects.
+The `ThanosRulerConfig` resource defines configuration for the Thanos Ruler instance for user-defined projects.

 <em>appears in: [UserWorkloadConfiguration](#userworkloadconfiguration)</em>